iCliniq Logo

 How Is Stage 3 CKD Managed?

-Stage three disease does not require dialysis or renal transplant.
+Stage 3 disease does not require dialysis or renal transplant.
 Medications are given to manage the underlying conditions causing kidney disease.
 Medications are also given to reduce the decline in the glomerular filtration rate.
-Drugs like iron supplements, calcium or vitamin D supplements, and diuretics are given to treat the adverse effects of stage three diseases like anemia, bone fractures, and edema.
-Diet modifications like reducing salt intake and avoiding foods rich in potassium, and protein, are advised.
+Drugs like iron supplements, calcium or vitamin D supplements, and diuretics are given to treat the adverse effects of stage 3 diseases like anemia, bone fractures, and edema.
+Diet modifications, like reducing salt intake and avoiding foods rich in potassium and protein, are advised.
 Lifestyle modifications like exercise, stress management, and smoking cessation are also essential.

 Conclusion

-Stage three kidney disease is the middle stage in the stages of chronic kidney disease.
-It causes moderate damage, which cannot be completely cured.
-It can be diagnosed by imaging studies, assessment of GFR, urine tests and renal biopsy.
-The worsening of the disease can be prevented with medications, diet, and lifestyle modifications.
+Stage 3 kidney disease is the middle stage of chronic kidney disease.
+It causes moderate damage and cannot be completely cured.
+It can be diagnosed by imaging studies, assessment of GFR, urine tests, and renal biopsy.
+Medication, diet, and lifestyle modifications can prevent the worsening of the disease.
 Early diagnosis and proper treatment can prevent the progression of the disease.

 Frequently Asked Questions